 The hitch is lightweight and would install or detach easily.
 What makes it unique is the stability it provides on your fifth wheel.
 The grip fits tightly with a secure lock-up.

-Being a four-way pivot system, Pro Series 30119 model is more than flexible.
+Being a four-way pivot system, the Pro Series 30119 model is more than flexible.
 The head automatically adjusts to different terrains by revolving back and forth or sideways.
 So, if you have to stop suddenly or accelerate on a hilly site, the system will cancel out the inertia.

 A full package consists of a handle kit, legs, head, and head support.
 Although you’ll have to purchase a separate rail kit, this seems more like blessings in disguise.
 If you’re smart enough, you can pick on custom rail kits, which are specific to the model of your vehicle.